gardener/landscaper/docs/usage/Blueprints.md

 the installation.

-## Nested Installations
+## Subinstallations

 Blueprints may contain installation specifications which will result in installations when the blueprint is instantiated through an installation.
 They have a naming scope that is finally defined by the installation the blueprint is instantiated for.
-Naming scope means that nested installations can only import data that is also imported by the parent or exported by other nested installations with the same parent.
+Naming scope means that subinstallations can only import data that is also imported by the parent or exported by other subinstallations with the same parent.

-Nested installation specifications offer the same configuration as real installations except that the used blueprints have to be defined in the component descriptor of the blueprint (either as resource or by a component reference).
+Subinstallation specifications offer the same configuration as real installations except that the used blueprints have to be defined in the component descriptor of the blueprint (either as resource or by a component reference).
 Inline blueprints are also possible, although not recommended for productive purposes.

-Nested installations can be defined in two flavors;
+Subinstallations can be defined in two flavors;

 - [Static Installations](#static-installations)
 - [Templated Installations](#templated-installations)

 In any case the result is a list of installation specifications.
-Every specification is mapped to a dedicated nested installation object in the context of the actual installation the blueprint is instantiated for.
+Every specification is mapped to a dedicated subinstallation object in the context of the actual installation the blueprint is instantiated for.

-All possible options to define a nested installation can be used in parallel and are summed up.
+All possible options to define a subinstallation can be used in parallel and are summed up.
-The name of all described nested installations must be unique in the context of the blueprint.
+The name of all described subinstallations must be unique in the context of the blueprint.
 But they don't need to be unique in the landscaper namespace, because the live only in the context of installation the blueprint is instantiated for.
 If the blueprint is used for multiple installations (flat or